 Once you’ve successfully set up the Akita Agent, you can proceed to scale up your deployment.

-- You’ll need to be in our beta.
+- You’ll need to have an Akita account.

 - You must have a Linux cluster in ECS for Akita to work.

 - You must have access to the host network.
 The Akita Agent will be installed there.

 Log into the Akita App, and go to the Settings page.